 Next, you use what I think is the best watercolor paint for kids, namely the liquid type.
 I’m not sold on any one brand, they all seem to work fine.
 Dilute the paint as little as possible so the colors stay bright.
 Spill proof contains work great for busy classrooms.

-- How to Draw a Leaf Pattern Resist (click to download a PDF)
+Materials for How to Paint a Leaf Pattern Resist

 Time needed: 30 minutes.